nateGeorge/preprocess_lending_club_data/README.md

 This was made for publishing the dataset on [Kaggle](http://www.kaggle.com).
 The Kaggle dataset/kernels are [here](https://www.kaggle.com/wordsforthewise/lending-club).

 # Instructions for use
 This was all done on Ubuntu 16.0.2.
-Other operating systems are not currently supported.
+Other operating systems may or may not work.

 1. First, download all data from [here](https://www.lendingclub.com/info/download-data.action) then move it to the main directory of the cloned repo.
 In the bash shell, run `unzip_files.sh`.
 You may need to do